smithy-lang/smithy-rs/design/src/rfcs/rfc0023_client_crate_organization.md

 exposed directly, so they can either be made private or `#[doc(hidden)]`.
 They should also be added to a `parsers` submodule to keep the namespace open for future re-exports.

+The `crate::paginator` should also move into `crate::operation` since they are generated per-operation and aren't relevant at the top-level since their entry point is the fluent client's `into_paginator()` method.

 After these changes, the `operation` module looks as follows:

 ```text